VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/probability.md

 Why, where are these used, etc.

-bring up music things, part failure rates, tollerences, etc.
+bring up music things, part failure rates, tolerances, etc.

 ## Basics

-For the following I'll be using a dice roll example, where the events are the total of two die.
+For the following, I'll be using a die roll example, where the events are the total of two die.
 The *Sample Space* of this is

 {{< katex >}}S = \{2,3,4,5,6,7,8,9,10,11,12\}{{< /katex >}}